willswats/esports-planner/README.md

 # Esports Planner <!-- omit in toc -->

-An application for planning Esports, built with Node.js, Express, and MySQL.
+An application for planning Esports.

 ## Table of Contents <!-- omit in toc -->